Galvanon/index-platon/README.md

 # PLATON

+Needed to build on Linux system: sudo apt install cmake sudo apt install g++

+To build it yourself you need to delete CMakeCache.txt in /spatialindex-src-1.9.3

 We have provided an rectangle dataset and a training query set under [`./learned-packing/data`](./learned-packing/data)

 To pack R-tree through PLATON: